intechstudio/package-discord/README.md

 - A preferences panel window shown in the Preferences pane.
 The code for the preferences **must** be a single HTML page.
 This is run in the renderer process of the Electron application.
 The preferences panel can request a MessagePort to communicate with the NodeJS part of the package.

 ## Installation

+After this package is in the right folder, run `npm install` to download the necessary node modules.

 Packages are run from the `packages` folder of the Grid Editor user data folder (by default, found inside the 'Document' folder under `grid-userdata`).
 Each package can be found inside it's separate folder.